Cheap Budget Garden Ideas

 Outdoor sofa at night, lit by solar lights on an outdoor table

-8. Have fun with solar lights to create ambience in the evenings
+8. Use solar lights to create ambience in the evenings

-Marc is a big fan of using solar lights creatively, saying, ‘Lighting is really important all year round, but especially in the darker months.
+Marc says, ‘Lighting is really important all year round, but especially in the darker months.
 Not only will it allow you to use the garden for longer, it will help to create a cosy atmosphere around seating areas.
 Festoon lighting looks great strung underneath pergolas and along fences.’

 Aerial view of a man laying turf beside a path